PubuduJ/student-management-system-back-end/README.md

 API documentation listed below.
 - [**Students API documentation**](https://documenter.getpostman.com/view/25306703/2s93JtQPYm)

+See the front end of the project from [here.](https://github.com/PubuduJ/student-management-system-front-end)

 #### Highlighted features of the application,
 - Students are registered to the system by their NIC number.